jalil-salame/jalil-salame.github.io/content/crates.io_namespacing.md

 This should come with some verification to ensure the namespace is either free by not having anything with that name, or is part of the organization ie. Google or AWS.

+But that is something the registry should worry about.

+Anyways, the crates.io ship has already sailed, but if you are making your own language, keep this in mind and maybe add namespaces to your standard registry?